MakeSchool-Tutorials/ecommerce-tutorial/P06-Styling-Moods-Display/content.md

 > - Give your button element a background color and some padding
 > - Style your button

+# Feedback and Review - 2 minutes

+**We promise this won't take longer than 2 minutes!**

+Please take a moment to rate your understanding of the learning outcomes from this tutorial, and how we can improve it via our [tutorial feedback form](https://forms.gle/BrEWZioQ566MSXMH6)

+This allows us to get feedback on how well the students are grasping the learning outcomes, and tells us where we can improve the tutorial experience.

 # Update progress on Github